ahaldane/ndarray_ducktypes/doc/MaskedArray.md

 General Principles of Behavior
 ------------------------------

-This module follows some general principles which help give some intuition for its particular behaviors.
+This module follows some general principles which help give some intuition for its behaviors in detail.

 For simple unary and binary operations, such as addition of two arrays, output elements will be masked at positions where either input element is masked: